By Ross Pelton, RPh, PhD, CCN

 Scientific Director, Essential Formulas

 Studies are increasingly reporting a significant two-way interaction between polyphenols and gut probiotic bacteria.
 Polyphenols can serve as prebiotic foods that promote the growth and proliferation of probiotic bacteria and suppress growth of disease-causing, or pathogenic, bacteria.
-Similarly, some strains of probiotic bacteria convert polyphenols into postbiotic metabolites that have significant health benefits, such as reducing the risks of obesity, cardiovascular, and other related metabolic diseases. iii
+Similarly, some strains of probiotic bacteria convert polyphenols into postbiotic metabolites that have significant health benefits, such as reducing the risks of obesity, cardiovascular, and other related metabolic functions. iii

 Studies on polyphenols indicate that in some cases, their health benefits are due to bioactive postbiotic metabolites that are created by probiotic bacteria.
 Recent studies report that many of the polyphenol postbiotic metabolites provide more biological activity and health benefits than the original nutrient consumed. iv